liuqivandy/scRNABatchQC/README.md

 ## Example 1:

 Check and compare the quality of two scRNA-seq datasets from Retinal Bipolar Neurons (Cell 2016 Aug 25;166(5):1308-1323 ).
-The scRNA-seq dataset should be provided by the gene(row)-cell(column) matrix and the rowname should be gene symbol.Since one dataset has more than 14,000 cells and 2,4904 genes,  memory >=4Gb is required.
+The scRNA-seq dataset should be provided by the gene(row)-cell(column) matrix and the rowname should be gene symbol.
+Since one dataset has more than 14,000 cells and 2,4904 genes,  **memory >= 4Gb and 64 bit system** are required.
 A report named "report.html" will be generated in your working directory.

 One SingleCellExperiment object (scesMerge) containing the combined dataset and a list of SingleCellExperiment objects (sces, each object contains the preprocessed dataset and metadata for one dataset) will be returned.